Assault & Battery

 A Violent Crime Lawyer in Tampa Can Help You

 If you are accused of a violent crime, speak to a Tampa violent crime attorney right away.
 Even if you are innocent, you need a skilled skilled defense attorney to protect your rights.
-Brett Metcalf, Criminal Defense Attorney, P.A., has handled many different types of violent offenses successfully.
+Metcalf Falls, Criminal Defense Attorneys, P.A., has handled many different types of violent offenses successfully.

 Don’t ever plead guilty without consulting a lawyer – we may find a way to clear your name of the charges against you.

-Call Brett Metcalf, Criminal Defense Attorney, P.A., at (813) 258-4800 to schedule a free consultation.
+Call Metcalf Falls, Criminal Defense Attorneys, P.A., at (813) 258-4800 to schedule a free consultation.
 Or fill out our quick contact form, and we will contact you.